datocms/old-website/src/docs/01_general-concepts/09_media-area.md

 ### Asset organisation

-With a growing set of assets you might need to organise them.
+With a growing set of assets you might need to organize them.
 To do that we offer a few different options.

 You can filter on any number of fields with a set of options for each field: